ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ]
 ```

-This fails with unsigned integers for empty containers.
+This fails with unsigned integers for empty containers while with signed integers it works as expected.
-`container.size() - 1` becomes `0 - 1` which wraps around to a very large number,
-which causes the loop to run too many iterations.
+With unsigned, `container.size() - 1` becomes `0 - 1` which wraps around to a very large number, which causes the loop to run too many iterations.

 A signed `integer_t` doesn't save us here if `Container` is an `std::vector` since the problem is because `std::vector::size` has an unsigned return type.
 We must either explicitly check for the empty container case or make sure the end-of-range computation is done using a signed type.